 For the fruit topping

-- 1 kg italian prune plums
+- 1 kg (2 lb) Italian prune plums you can also use regular plums

 Instructions